awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Specification.md

 On Lambda, you do not need to set this header yourself\.
 Writing JSON to standard out in the embedded metric format is sufficient\.
 While Lambda may prepend log events with metadata such as timestamp and request id, a valid embedded metric format document after this metadata is considered valid\.

+**Note**
+If you plan to create alarms on metrics created using embedded metric format, see [Setting alarms on metrics created with embedded metric format](CloudWatch_Embedded_Metric_Format_Alarms.md) for recommendations\.

 ## Embedded metric format document structure<a name="CloudWatch_Embedded_Metric_Format_Specification_structure"></a>

-This section describes the structure of an embedded metric format document, which is identified by the log\-format header `x-amzn-logs-format: json/emf`\.
+This section describes the structure of an embedded metric format document\.
 Embedded metric format documents are defined in [JavaScript Object Notation RFC8259](https://tools.ietf.org/html/rfc8259)\.

 Unless otherwise noted, objects defined by this specification MUST NOT contain any additional members\.
 Members not recognized by this specification MUST be ignored\.
 Members defined in this specification are case\-sensitive\.

 The embedded metric format is subject to the same limits as standard CloudWatch Logs events and are limited to a maximum size of 256 KB\.

+ With the embedded metric format, you can track the processing of your EMF logs by metrics that are published in the `AWS/Logs` namespace of your account\.
+These can be used to track failed metric generation from EMF, as well as whether failures happen due to parsing or validation\.
+For more details see [Monitoring with CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatch-Logs-Monitoring-CloudWatch-Metrics.html)\.

 ### Root node<a name="CloudWatch_Embedded_Metric_Format_Specification_structure_root"></a>